Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

 Data Loss Prevention (DLP) monitors data movement.
 It can block or alert on sensitive data leaving the organization through email or cloud storage.

-Endpoint Detection and Response (EDR) shows you what’s happening on individual machines.
-Process execution.
-File modifications.
-Network connections.
+Endpoint Detection and Response (EDR) shows you what’s happening on individual machines: process execution, file modifications, and outbound network connections.
 Critical for detecting malicious software installation and data staging.

 Internal monitoring has blind spots.
 If an employee’s credentials were stolen via an infostealer on their personal device, your EDR won’t see it.
 External threat intelligence picks up where internal tools stop, alerting you when employee credentials appear in breach dumps or stealer logs.

 Technical tools can’t catch everything.
 Employees often notice behavioral changes in colleagues before any tool does.
 Create a confidential reporting channel for security concerns.
-Regular engagement surveys can reveal discontent early.
-Exit interviews provide context on departing employee risk.
-People notice things tools don’t.
+Regular engagement surveys can also reveal discontent early, and exit interviews provide context on departing employee risk.

 Not every anomaly needs a full investigation.
 But these do: